Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - Monitor the System core services   which includes  'swss',  'bgp',  'teamd',  'pmon',  'syncd' and  'database'.
 	 - Generate the system ready syslog message when the core services are up and port initailation is done.
 	 - Generate system not ready message when only the service goes down.

 ### 1.1.2 Configuration and Management Requirements
-Which UI's will be provided for the feature?
-How will those UI's be implemented.
-Options might be:
-- "Old" SONiC CLI (as of 201904 release)
-- New SONiC Management Framework (Broadcom-provided in 201908 and beyond).
-CLI commands should be implemented in the SONiC IS-CLI within the KLISH framework.
-Any exceptions to this should be highlighted for discussion.
-- Commands should be added in the appropriate manner, including:
---  Command modes
--- Authorization
--- Following IS-CLI syntax (incl "no" form)
--- Usage / Help string
--- Command line completion options
--- Error messages
--- Proper show output formats

-- [Use/extend] existing non-SONiC UI ([e.g.] FRR)

 ### 1.1.3 Scalability Requirements
 key scaling factors